kyma-project/cli/docs/contributor/ADR/002-command-structure-standards.md

 To validate flags, the [flags](../../../internal/flags/validate.go) package must be used to keep all validations of all commands in the same shape.
 Functionality of this package can be run in the `cobra.Command{}.PreRun`.

-Persistent flags need to meet all requirements above and additionally should be implemented only in common use-cases for all referred commands.
+Persistent flags must meet all the requirements above and, in addition, should be implemented only in common use cases for all referred commands.
 These flag types can introduce confusion when implemented for commands and don't provide any functionality.

 ## Examples

 Examples is an optional field that is highly recommended to use.
 It's under the `cobra.Command{}.Examples` field and can be used to propose the most common use cases or propositions of flag usage.

-### Examples in practice
+### Examples in Practice

 For the following examples: